 Medicine’s history is often portrayed as a sequence of discoveries, all made in laboratories.
 In fact, though, the biggest changes in US medicine over the last 200 years were propelled by forces beyond medicine, specifically, in media.
 How medicine’s stakeholders communicated in different eras — in formats including medicine shows, newspapers, cars, telephones, medical journals, and TVs — determined what, and how much, was communicated.
-Where information flows, medicine follows: now social media and biomonitors are ushering in a new age, one of patient generated medicine.
+Where information flows, medicine follows: now social media, biomonitors and AI are ushering in a new age, one of patient generated medicine.

 In an article in Harvard Business Review, author Sarah Peck sums up the relative success of four strategies she tested to break her own social media addiction.
 No social media for 30 days, which was ‘easier than expected.’
 Result: after the month was over, Peck discovered her phone was her addiction enabler.
 Allowed social sites […]

 Moore’s law finally arrives for the people with impaired hearing.
 New FDA regulations may bring hearing aids to tens of millions of Americans, disintermediating audiologists and cutting into sales for makers of traditional hearing aids.

 Though the effectiveness of many treatments varies widely across individuals, treatments are rarely rigorously evaluated on a personal basis.
 Instead, pressed for time, physicians rely on trial and error testing.
 But protocols for personal experiments are simple, and their benefits are well documented.